MA Sociology and Politics

 In Year 1 you will study compulsory sociology and politics modules and will choose a further two options.

-As with Year 1, you continue with the compulsory courses for sociology and politics and choose a further two options.
+As with Year 1, you will continue with the compulsory courses for sociology and politics and choose a further two options.

 You will study a mix of sociology and politics honours courses.